eropick/yorkie-codemirror6-example-fork/README.md

 1. Change the API key in main.js to yorkieAPI key

-2. Modify the name property in both files to match your project name(directory name)
+2. Modify the name property in both files(package.json, package-lock.json) to match your project name(directory name)

 3. download npm modules
 ```